dosanity/dosanity.github.io/webpages/Pewlett-Hackard-Analysis.md

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 There are not enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
 Each mentor would need to train about 46 new employees.
-Depending on how many employees each mentor can train, Pewlett Hackard would need to increase the amount of mentors to make the program effective.
+Depending on how many employees each mentor can train, Pewlett Hackard would need to increase the number of mentors to make the program effective.